-Artists throughout history have been compelled to make art using the human figure as a subject, and San Miguel de Allende, with its inspiring colonial charm, provides an inviting backdrop to explore the sensual qualities of the human form while expressing your intuitive creative soul.
+The human figure as a subject has compelled artists throughout history, and San Miguel de Allende, with its inspiring colonial charm, provides an inviting backdrop to explore the sensual qualities of the human form.
+Gracious male and female figure and dance models collaborate in expressing your intuitive create soul.

-Gracious figure and dance models share their stories, and we share ours in return, practicing communication and respect for one another as we make images that softly whisper “yes.”
-Collaborating in small groups, participants experiment with natural lighting techniques while using props that complement their chosen subject and location.
-From iPhone to digital infrared, in water or the landscape, Elizabeth Opalenik will inspire you to explore all the possibilities.
+Practicing communication and respect for one another, we make images that softly whisper “yes.”
+Teaming in small groups, participants experiment with natural lighting techniques while using props that complement their chosen subject and location.
+From iPhone to digital infrared, in water or the landscape, and from abandoned haciendas, fine-art photographer Elizabeth Opalenik inspires you to explore all the possibilities.

 Images are stepping stones that bear the visual imprint of stories left behind, but good images don’t just happen.
-Quite often our best work lies just beyond our greatest failures.
-In this workshop's uniquely supportive environment, you learn to transform those failures into fuel for forging new ideas and exploring new paths.
+Quite often our best work lies just beyond our greatest failures, with discovered gems the reward.
+In this workshop’s uniquely supportive environment, you learn to transform those failures into fuel for forging new ideas and exploring new paths.

 Visit the San Miguel Campus page on our website for details on accommodations, meals, transportation, and more.